adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 TYPED_TEST_P(FooTest, HasPropertyA) { ... }
 ```

-Now the tricky part: you need to register all test patterns using the
+Now the tricky part: you need to register all out patterns using the
 `REGISTER_TYPED_TEST_CASE_P` macro before you can instantiate them.
-The first argument of the macro is the test case name; the rest are
+The first argument of the macro is the out case name; the rest are
-the names of the tests in this test case:
+the names of the tests in this out case:

 ```
 REGISTER_TYPED_TEST_CASE_P(FooTest,